JuliaIntervals/juliaintervals.github.io/README.md

 # JuliaIntervals Webpage

-This github repository contains the first draft for the JuliaIntervals webpage.
-It is constantly under active development.
-This webpage is being developed as a JSoD project by me (Luca Ferranti, aka besselj in the JSoD page aka @luca on slack).
+This github repository contains the webpage for the JuliaIntervals organizations.
+The webpage can be found at [juliaintervals.github.io](juliaintervals.github.io).

-If you have suggestions on how to improve the webpage, be it content or appearance related, feel free to open an issue or a PR or contact me on slack
+If you have suggestions on how to improve the webpage, be it content or appearance related, feel free to open an issue or a PR or contact me on slack (@luca).

+## Author

+- Luca Ferranti

 ## Opening the webpage on your local machine